Brenno (footballer)

-Brenno Oliveira Fraga Costa (born 1 April 1999), simply known as Brenno, is a Brazilian professional footballer who plays as a goalkeeper for Grêmio.
+Brenno Oliveira Fraga Costa (born 1 April 1999), simply known as Brenno, is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club Fortaleza.

-Professional career
+Club career

 A youth product of Desportivo Brasil, Brenno signed with Grêmio in 2017.
-Brenno made his professional debut with Grêmio in a 1-0 Campeonato Gaúcho win over Internacional on 17 March 2019.
+Brenno made his professional debut with Grêmio in a 1–0 Campeonato Gaúcho win over Internacional on 17 March 2019.

+On 13 August 2023, Brenno joined Bari in Italy on loan with an option to buy.

+International career

 On 17 June 2021, Brenno was named in the Brazil squad for the 2020 Summer Olympics.